-TEXTURE WITH A CHEMICAL REACTION (TREES)
+TEXTURE WITH A CHEMICAL REACTION (painting trees with salt)

 [Kim is a K-3 art teacher from Council Bluffs, Iowa.]

-- This lesson addresses the art element of texture using the science of chemical reaction.
+Students will see what happens when you add salt to wet watercolor paint.
+This lesson addresses the art element of texture using the science of chemical reaction.

 What You Need: